Language Guide (proto 2)

 enum

-s within a message definition or outside – these enum
+s within a message definition, as in the earlier example, or outside –

 .